alebricio/romadev94/README.md

 ### About me 👋

 Hi!
-My fullname is Carlos Molero Mata and I'm a full stack programmer.
+My fullname is Carlos Molero Mata and I'm a full stack developer.
 I'm a collaborative and innovative person always excited to start a new and interesting project alone or in a team.

 [![Linkedin](https://img.shields.io/badge/LinkedIn%20Profile-0954a5?logo=linkedin)](https://www.linkedin.com/in/carlos-molero-mata-8a12111a3/)
 [![Twitter](https://img.shields.io/badge/Twitter-66c7ff?logo=twitter)](https://twitter.com/Roma_Dev94)